Coquitlam cityscape with Evergreen SkyTrain line and residential neighborhoods

 If You’re Considering Selling:

-• Understand your property’s development potential
+• Understand your property’s development potential before listing

-• Development-ready lots command premiums
+• Development-ready lots near SkyTrain command premiums in the current market

 The Tri-Cities Connection